 A full 10 months after Raf Simons made the surprise announcement that he was leaving his role as creative director of Dior, it has finally been confirmed that the Belgian designer has now taken the helm at Calvin Klein.

-Rumours of Raf's appointment have swirled around the industry since April, when it was announced that incumbent designers Francisco Costa (for womenswear) and Italo Zucchelli (menswear) would be leaving the brand.
+Rumors of Raf's appointment have swirled around the industry since April, when it was announced that incumbent designers Francisco Costa (womenswear) and Italo Zucchelli (menswear) would be leaving the brand.
 Raf Simons' non-compete agreement with Dior prevented him from joining Calvin Klein sooner.
-His first collections for the American brand will debut for the autumn/winter 17 season.
+His first collections for the American brand will debut for the fall/winter 17 season.

 Text Charlotte Gush